mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ![Flowchart](./img/n00b-liveEditor.png)

-The `Mermaid configuration` is for controlling the behaviour of mermaid.
+The `Mermaid configuration` is for controlling mermaid behaviour.

 An easy introduction to mermaid configuration is found in the [n00b Advanced section].
 A complete configuration reference is found [here].